What Is A European River Cruise and Is It Right For You?

 -Not enough beds in one room for a family: Most river cruise ships have double occupancy only.
 You might have a hard time finding a ship that has a room for 3 or more people.
 Not so good if you have little ones or want to stay in the same room.

--No children friendly food: If your kids are picky or prefer to eat nuggets and pizza than a river boat cruise probably won’t work since the food is mainly geared towards adults.
+-No children-friendly food: If your kids are picky or prefer to eat nuggets and pizza, then a riverboat cruise probably won’t work since the food is mainly geared towards adults.

--Can your kids handle cultural things: If your kids like to do 3 hour walking tours with lots of historic facts, touring historical site, cathedrals and museums than they should be fine.
-Otherwise, can you handle the blow back from tired unhappy kids?
+-Can your kids handle cultural things?
+If your kids like to do 3-hour walking tours with lots of historical facts, touring historical sites, cathedrals and museums, then they should be fine.
+Otherwise, can you handle the blowback from tired, unhappy kids?

 Conclusion

--If are looking for more entertainment like the ocean cruise I took, you want more luxury and more amenities for the family then you should stick to ocean liners.
+-If are looking for more entertainment like the ocean cruise I took, and you want more luxury and amenities for the family, then you should stick to ocean liners.

 Will I take a river cruise?

 As for me, I don’t think I’ll be going on a river cruise for a while.
-Maybe once the kids are little older but for now, I think I’ll stick with the ocean cruises.
-It’s just more family friendly.
+Maybe once the kids are a little older, but for now, I think I’ll stick with the ocean cruises because I think that they are more family-friendly.

 Related Articles you might like